FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/contributing-to-fidl/README.md

 ### All tests {#all-tests}

+This section gives the full `fx test` commands to run all FIDL-related tests.
+Use these instead of `fidldev test` if you want to run a specific test.

 #### Bindings tests {#bindings-tests}

 On device tests generally have greater coverage than host tests, due to support